MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 Customers have data privacy and compliance requirements to secure their data by encrypting their data at-rest.
-This secures the data from being exposed in an event where a copy of the database is stolen.
+This secures the data from exposure in an event where a copy of the database is stolen.
 With data encryption at-rest, the stolen database data is protected from being restored to a different server without the encryption key.

 All customer data stored in Power Platform is encrypted at-rest with strong Microsoft-managed encryption keys by default.
 Microsoft stores and manages the database encryption key for all your data so you don't have to.
 However, Power Platform provides this customer-managed encryption key (CMK) for your added data protection control where you can self-manage the database encryption key that is associated with your Microsoft Dataverse environment.
 This allows you to rotate or swap the encryption key on demand, and also allows you to prevent Microsoft's access to your customer data when you revoke the key access to our services at any time.